 Lamps: Vintage-style table lamps can provide a classic look while serving up a good dose of task lighting for reading in your favorite chair.
 The angle of the shade will determine the width of illumination it will cast.

-, under-cabinet fixtures provide task lighting for food preparation, reading cookbooks and safety.
+Under-cabinet mounts: A must-have in the kitchen, under-cabinet fixtures provide task lighting for food preparation, reading cookbooks and safety.

 Can lights: Housed in cylindrical structures, can lights are recessed lighting fixtures that are flush with the ceiling and often used for downlighting in living rooms, kitchens and other spaces.